SofianR2/mybots/README.md

 Check your current branch using the following command: git branch

-If the branch highlighted is not finalProject, input the following commands to change to this branch: git fetch origin phc3d
+If the branch highlighted is not finalProject, input the following commands to change to this branch: git fetch origin Final

-git checkout phc3d
+git checkout Final

 Make sure to run the command git pull to ensure that the code is the latest available.